Environmental Protection Agency (EPA).

 Acting Regional Administrator, Region 8.

 40 CFR part 52 is amended to read as follows:

 1. The authority citation for Part 52 continues to read as follows: End Amendment Part

 2. Section 52.1373 is amended by revising paragraph (b) to read as follows: End Amendment Part

 * * * * *

-(c) Revisions to the Montana State Implementation Plan, revised Carbon Monoxide Maintenance Plan for Great Falls, as submitted by the Governor's Designee on July 13, 2011, and the associated Alternative Monitoring Strategy for Great Falls, as submitted by the Governor's Designee on June 22, 2012.
+(b) Revisions to the Montana State Implementation Plan, revised Carbon Monoxide Maintenance Plan for Billings, as submitted by the Governor's Designee on July 13, 2011, and the associated Alternative Monitoring Strategy for Billings, as submitted by the Governor's Designee on June 22, 2012.

 * * * * *